bricktrooper/Turing/README.md

 ## Multiplier

 The multiplier is a sequential circuit with a latency of N clock cycles, where N is the bit width of the operands.
 It uses a 1-hot state machine to time the output and states of the circuit.
 The product is accumulated using the adder circuit while the multiplication is performed using a bitwise AND between the operand bits.
-The operands are shifted every cycle using shifter registers.
+The operands are shifted every cycle using shift registers.
 The operation symbol is `*`.

 ![alt text](schematics/multiplier.jpg)

 ## Divider

 The divider is a sequential circuit with a latency of N clock cycles, where N is the bit width of the operands.
 It uses a 1-hot state machine to time the output and states of the circuit.
 The quotient is generated sequentially using the subtractor circuit.
 The remainder is generated in parallel as a by-product of the division, which extends the divider's functionality as a modulo circuit.
-The operands are shifted every cycle using shifter registers.
+The operands are shifted every cycle using shift registers.
 The operation symbol is `/`.

 ![alt text](schematics/divider.jpg)